spsforks/QB64-Wiki/_MOUSESHOW.md

 ## Example(s)

-**QB64 1.000 and up** allow special cursors to be displayed by using special string parameters:
+Special cursors can be displayed by using special string parameters:

 ```vb